grc0801/sign-language-interpreter/README.md

 ## Features

-- Real-time gesture recognition
+- Real-time recognition of hand gestures
-- Offline functionality using pyttsx3
+- Works offline (with pyttsx3)
-- Portable deployment on Raspberry Pi 5
+- Text display on screen or OLED
-- Text output via monitor or OLED
+- Speech output for interpreted signs
-- Audio output for interpreted sign
+- Optimized for portable edge deployment

 --------------------------------------------------------------------------------

 ## Future Improvements

-- Add support for dynamic gestures (gesture sequences)
+- Add support for dynamic gestures
-- Expand dataset with more vocabulary
+- Expand dataset with more words and gestures
-- Add graphical user interface (GUI)
+- Build a GUI for better user experience
-- Multilingual audio output support
+- Add multilingual output support
-- Optimize model size for faster inference on edge devices
+- Further reduce model size for better Raspberry Pi performance

 --------------------------------------------------------------------------------

 ## Acknowledgements

 - MediaPipe for hand tracking
-- TensorFlow for model training and inference
+- TensorFlow for deep learning framework
-- OpenCV for image and video processing
+- OpenCV for image and video handling
-- pyttsx3 and gTTS for text-to-speech functionality
+- pyttsx3 and gTTS for text-to-speech capabilities

 --------------------------------------------------------------------------------